-Using something like Canva, you can create super gorgeous Pins for your posts.
-Golden rules are this: vertical works best, and there are pre-made templates setup already on Canva.
+You can create super gorgeous Pins for your posts using something like Canva.
+Golden rules are this: vertical works best, and there are pre-sized Pinterest templates within Canva.

 I tend to create a few different pins per post with varying titles.
 This makes sure you keep things different and interesting and it's a great way to test out what's working and what isn't!

 And when you do create your pins, make sure you add them to your post....obvs.
 Like right now....

 So, I'm ashamed to say I totally neglected doing a few of these things myself for aaaaages.
 They are literally total common sense, but I didn't do any of them for....ahem months.
 Anyway, learn from my mistakes and do the following every. single. time you create a post.

 - Make sure you link your pin to your blog post URL (you can use bitly if you want to track things more extensively, but I just use the standard Wordpress shortcode)

 - Pinterest is a search engine - so make sure the title of your pin (when you save it after creating it) is packed full of SEO rich, relevant keywords.

 - Use the alternative text box to create a keyword rich description: I overwrite my blog posts meta description anyway (which you can do in the Yoast box underneath your blog post), so I just copy and paste that into my Pin.